 If you have a child arrangement order which states that the child should live with one parent (you), you are free to take them abroad for a maximum of 28 days without needing to gain permission, unless there is a court order to the contrary.

 You can also take a child abroad on holiday if there is a specific court order in place allowing you to do so.
 In order to obtain one, you will need to prove to the court that the trip is in the best interest of the child.
 Go to court prepared with your date of departure, date of return, means of travel and other pertinent details, including background information on your separation.
 In my experience, such preparation tends to pay off.
-Before you even go to court, I’d recommend that you speak to a Cheshire children solicitors.
+Before you even go to court, I’d recommend that you speak to one of our Cheshire children solicitors.
 They’ll be able to give you an honest opinion of your chances of success, based on years of experience.
 Remember, the more you tell them about your relationship with the father, the more accurate their advice will be.